Industry and Careers

 Yes.
 Because our instructors work in the areas they teach, the assignments are very realistic and are indeed often drawn from confidential real-world materials, used by permission.

 How large are the classes?

-The maximum is 35 in the overview courses and 28 in the skills-based courses.
+The maximum is 30 in the two overview courses and 25 in the skills-based courses.
 These limits ensure a close student-instructor relationship and make it possible for us to employ the instructors we do.
 The same limits apply to our online courses.

 How many hours a week of my time will each course require?